farzammnf/SimpleRedditJava/README.md

 # SimpleRedditJava

-this is a simple java server for reddit app
+This is a simple java server for reddit app. this project was part of an advanced programming lesson with `Dr. Mojtaba Vahidi Asl`

 ## File Structure
 - ClientTest.java: Main class to run the Reddit app.